Jack Laird (potter): Early life

 Laird was born in Watford, Hertfordshire, England, on 29 August 1920.
 He married Peggy Marjorie Biggerstaff in 1943.
-Following World War II, he studied illustration and graphic design at the Chelsea School of Art on an ex-serviceman's scholarship, and began to specialize in pottery while undertaking postgraduate study at the University of London.
-In 1953, Laird moved to Jersey where he taught art at a grammar school.
+Following World War II, he studied illustration and graphic design at the Chelsea School of Art on an ex-serviceman's scholarship.
+He began to specialize in pottery while undertaking postgraduate study at the University of London.
+In 1953, Laird moved to Jersey, where he taught art at a grammar school.
 In 1959, he emigrated to New Zealand to teach extramurally, based in Palmerston North, at Victoria University of Wellington.
 He became a naturalised New Zealand citizen in 1975.

 Pottery in Nelson

 In 1964, the Lairds established Waimea Pottery in Richmond, New Zealand, near Nelson.
 There, Laird trained a generation of Nelson potters, including Royce McGlashen, Darryl Robertson, John and Anne Crawford, and Laird's son Paul.
-At its peak Waimea Pottery employed 17 potters.
+At its peak, Waimea Pottery employed 17 potters.
 Later, Laird designed tableware for Temuka Pottery.

-In the 1984 New Year Honours, Laird was appointed an Officer of the Order of the British Empire, for services to pottery.
+In the 1984 New Year Honours, Laird was appointed an Officer of the Order of the British Empire for services to pottery.